top of page

 How sales teams are using AI and automation—and why it doesn’t always improve results.

-Most sales teams aren’t short on effort.
+Most sales teams aren’t short on activity.

 There are: